 Dubbed as the state home to more trees than people, Oregon is geographically partitioned into six areas of lowlands, plateaus, and mountains.
 It features more than 361 State parks, 5 million acres of trees, the picturesque Cascade Mountain, and the deepest lake in the US.
+Also, it’s home to Multnomah Falls and Ramona Falls, two of the most amazing waterfalls in the US.

 Related Read: Explore Oregon & Preserve Nature